disorderedmaterials/dissolve/web/docs/userguide/procedures/nodes/collect3dnode.md

 Where the `Calculate*` nodes are responsible for calculating quantities, the `Collect*` nodes are responsible for accumulating averages, typically in histogram format.

 `Collect3D` accumulates a histogram over three dimensions using target values taken from two `Calculate*` nodes, over a specified range and binwidth for each dimension.
 The values are treated as a triplet giving the {x,y,z} coordinate to bin in the histogram.
-No post-processing (e.g. normalisation) is performed by `Collect3D` - see the {{< gui-node "Process3D" >}}for processing options.
+No post-processing (e.g. normalisation) is performed by `Collect3D` - see the {{< node "Process3D" >}}for processing options.

 ## Branching